Pentasis/factorycraft/docs/design-brief.md

 This mod adds the following:

-## Bundled Signal Cables
+## Cable Conduit
 - Can only connect to two sides.
-- Contain 16 virtual, colour-coded signal cables
+- Contain 16 virtual, colour-coded cable bundles
-- Each signal cables contains 8 virtual wires (numbered 0 - 7)
+- Each bundle contains 32 virtual cables (numbered 0 - 31)
+- Each cable has 16 virtual wires which carry a 16-bit signal.
+Should render as a 4x4 against wall, ceiling or floor.

+### Signals
+The signed range of integer values that can be stored in 16 bits is −32,768 (−1 × 215) through 32,767 (215 − 1); the unsigned range is 0 through 65,535 (216 − 1).
+Floats are currently not implemented! (may add this in future) Redstone values are always transmitted in the least significant nybble (if not specified).
+A logical 0 or 1 is always transmitted in the least significant bit (if not specified).

 ### Cable bender
 The cable bender is an item (tool) that allows you to 'bend' a cable to alter which way it connects.

-### Connector ??
-Connects a bundled cable to a machine or device.

 ### Connection box
-Allows for 6 bundled cables to connect to each other.
-And/Or connects a cable to a machine/device.
+Allows for 2-4 bundled cables to connect to each other.

-### Terminal board
-Allows for 4 bundled cables.
-Has 4 terminal rows with 128 terminals each.
-Allows for cross-wiring.

 ## PLC
 A Programmable Logic Controller (PLC) which can be programmed with either the Ladder Diagram (LD) or the Instruction List (IL) languages.